 - If it has a “declare draw” feature, it should declare it

-How do you run an A/A test?
+How to you run an effective A/A test?

 Running an A/A test is much like an A/B test, except in this case the two groups of users, which are randomly chosen for each variation, are given the exact same experience.
 Since the two groups of users experience the exact same treatment, we expect the KPIs of the two variations to be roughly the same, and the statistical engine driving the test, to remain inconclusive indefinitely.